top of page

 WHY AMELIA BLAKELY IS A STORYTELLER

-Amelia is a staunch believer in the power of history.
+Amelia is a staunch believer in the power of stories.

-What happens in the street, the countryside, and the shadowy places in between make up the collective past that Amelia takes care to document, contextualize, and disperse as a public historian, journalist, and photographer.
+What happens in the street, the countryside, and the shadowy places in between makes up the collective past that she takes care to document, contextualize, and disperse as a public historian, journalist, and photographer.

 DSC01597.jpg